JaxonWright/jaxonwright.com/README.md

 This command will not work if you do not have an [environment variable](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682653(v=vs.85).aspx) called GH_TOKEN defined for your OS.
 This was to prevent my [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) from being public.
 This is a script defined in the package.json which uses [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) to commit to the gh-pages branch of this repository.
 This needs to be modified to your preferences.

 `npm run publish`

+Also, make sure that you modify the `CNAME` file to have your website's URL in it and not mine.
+Hosting on GH Pages will not work otherwise.